To enter royalty income in the TaxAct program:

 Depletion.
 If you are the owner of an economic interest in mineral deposits or oil and gas wells, you can recover your investment through the depletion allowance.
 For information on this subject, see chapter 9 of Pub.
 535.

 Coal and iron ore.
 Under certain circumstances, you can treat amounts you receive from the disposal of coal and iron ore as payments from the sale of a capital asset, rather than as royalty income.
-For information about gain or loss from the sale of coal and iron ore, see Pub.
-544, chapter 2.
+For information about gain or loss from the sale of coal and iron ore, see chapter 2 of Pub.
+544.

 Sale of property interest.
 If you sell your complete interest in oil, gas, or mineral rights, the amount you receive is considered payment for the sale of section 1231 property, not royalty income.
-Under certain circumstances, the sale is subject to capital gain or loss treatment on Schedule D (Form 1040).
+Under certain circumstances, the sale is subject to capital gain or loss treatment as explained in the Instructions for Schedule D (Form 1040).
 For more information on selling section 1231 property, see chapter 3 of Pub.
 544.

 If you retain a royalty, an overriding royalty, or a net profit interest in a mineral property for the life of the property, you have made a lease or a sublease, and any cash you receive for the assignment of other interests in the property is ordinary income subject to a depletion allowance.